A Plant-Based Diet: the Solution to … well, a lot of things

 On to the Cheese!

 I have yet to come across a vegan cheese that tastes like real cheese, BUT what I’ve realized about cheese is that it’s just as much about the creaminess and the texture as it is about the taste.
-If you get some nachos that are loaded with guac, salsa and melted vegan cheese, you don’t miss ‘real cheese’ at all because the entire experience and texture is there.
+If you get some loaded nachos with guac, salsa and melted vegan cheese, you don’t miss ‘real cheese’ at all.
+The entire experience and texture is there.
 Of the vegan cheeses I’ve had, these are two of my favorites and are great for making pizza, nachos, eggs, and pasta, among other things.
 Kite Hill also has a ton of yummy options, although they are a little pricier.

 The company that makes these cheeses, Daiya, also has a Vegan Gluten-Free pizza that I love.
 It sells for $10 at Whole Foods, which I think is a little pricey, but it often goes on sale for $7.
 When it does, I usually scoop up about 4 of them!
 The Supreme Style is my favorite as it has mushrooms, peppers, and Beyond Meat Crumbles.
 They also have a Vegan Gluten-Free Mac & Cheese that’s super easy to make, and goes great with any meat alternative for a plant-based twist on a classic.